-Patients who have experienced a mechanism of spinal injury (esp. high risk mechanisms.
-See Red Flag Box.) require spinal motion restriction (as described further on) and protection of the injury site if they exhibit:
+Patients who have experienced a mechanism of spinal injury (See RED FLAG Box for High Risk mechanisms for spinal injury.) require spinal motion restriction and protection of the injury site if they exhibit:

-- Midline spinal pain or tenderness with palpation. - Abnormal (i.e. not baseline) neurological function or motor strength in any extremity. - Numbness or tingling (paresthesia). - Sensation is not intact and symmetrical (or baseline for patient). - Cervical flexion, extension and/or rotation elicits midline spinal pain.
+- Midline spinal pain or tenderness with palpation. - Abnormal (i.e., not baseline) neurological function or motor strength in any extremity. - Numbness or tingling (paresthesia). - Sensation is not intact and symmetrical (or baseline for patient). - Cervical flexion, extension and/or rotation elicits midline spinal pain.